intabulas/docker-go-node-glide/README.md

 NOTE: Now that vgo was accepted as the go-forward for dependency management, we will still include dep even after it becomes part of the official tool chain

+NOTE: Added gorelease to the base image since myself and alot of others rely on it for releasing

 Included:

 - [Golang 1.10.3](https://golang.org/)